apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

 	removes the problem.
 TODO:  Tune this frequency to some optimal value.

+    Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.

+  nx:
+    And example using the NuttX graphics system (NX).
+This example uses the UG-9664HSWAG01 driver.

+    Jumpers:  There are several jumper settings needed by the OLED.
+    All are the default settings:

+    J42: Close to select the SPI interface (Default: closed)
+    J43: Close to support OLED command/data select (Default: closed)
+    J44: Close to allow control of OLED voltage (Default: closed)
+    J45: Close to select SPI clock (Default: closed)
+    J46: Close SPI data input (MOSI) (Default:closed)

   ostest:
     This configuration directory, performs a simple OS test using apps/examples/ostest.

+    Jumpers: Nothing special.
+Use the default base board jumper settings.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and